 You may have noticed more and more coupons printing with other store logos on them and many have asked “Can I still use it at Kroger?”.
-My stance on this issue is that no matter what the coupon states (with the exception of the word “ONLY”), if your coupon prints as a regular manufacturer’s coupon, you can use it at any store.
+No matter what the coupon states (with the exception of the word “ONLY”), if your coupon prints as a regular manufacturer’s coupon, you can use it at any store.
 When a coupon states “redeemable at such and such store”, I view that as merely a suggestion and just another way for stores to advertise.
 The store advertising on the coupon does NOT change the fact that:

 - the coupon says “manufacturer’s coupon” at the top